The Best Gas Grills for Summer 2026, by Backyard Type

-Memorial Day 2026 is Monday, May 25 — twenty days from publication.
-If you're buying a gas grill this year, this is the buying window.
+Summer 2026 is here and Father's Day (June 21) is about three weeks out.
+If you missed the Memorial Day cycle or you're shopping for a gift, this is the second-best buying window of the year.
 The picks below are pulled directly from Gavler's community-ranked Best Gas Grills list, sorted by the kind of backyard each one is built for.

 Below are five picks for five different backyards, with the live community ranking on Gavler's Best Gas Grills list.